charlesfrye/charlesfrye.github.io/_posts/2001-01-01-hypothesis-testing.markdown

 1. We know their sampling distribution under the null hypothesis
 2. That distribution has a single peak, with values falling off quickly on either side

 The second property lets us say that the event we're interested in determining the likelihood of is *observing an extreme value of the test statistic*, where extreme usually means far away, in either direction, from the peak of the sampling distribution, but could mean far away in a particular direction.
 The first property lets us figure out what the likelihood of that extreme event is.
-This likelihood is called the $p$-value (or, more accurately, $p$-statistic).
-Once we've done that, we compare our $p$-value to some pre-selected value $\alpha$ (the common, but my no means compulsory or necessary, choice is $0.05$), and if the observed value is lower, we reject the null hypothesis.
+This likelihood is called the $$p$$-value (or, more accurately, $$p$$-statistic).
+Once we've done that, we compare our $$p$$-value to some pre-selected value $$\alpha$$ (the common, but my no means compulsory or necessary, choice is $$0.05$$), and if the observed value is lower, we reject the null hypothesis.

-If we're not interested in determining the $p$-value exactly, but just want to know the outcome of our test, we can use the sampling distribution of the test statistic under the null hypothesis (also known as the null distribution of the test statistic, for "short") to calculate the value of the test statistic that will be extreme enough to be just under our pre-selected value.
+If we're not interested in determining the $$p$$-value exactly, but just want to know the outcome of our test, we can use the sampling distribution of the test statistic under the null hypothesis (also known as the null distribution of the test statistic, for "short") to calculate the value of the test statistic that will be extreme enough to be just under our pre-selected value.
 We call this value the *critical value* of the test statistic.

 The only difference between the simple test we described above and even very complex statistical tests is that our choice of statistic was very simple: the value of a single observation.
 For most modern experiments, this test is not good enough -- for example, the chance of a true positive might be almost 0!
 Let's improve our design process for statistical tests by looking at some of the other entries in our conditional probability tables.

-### Better: Hypothesis Test Design Using $p(-\lvert T)$
+### Better: Hypothesis Test Design Using $$p(-\lvert T)$$

-Because both columns of our "test-design" conditional probability table must add up to $1$, there are really only two independent entities.
+Because both columns of our "test-design" conditional probability table must add up to $$1$$, there are really only two independent entities.
 Above, we covered one of those, the *false positive rate* and its twin, the *true negative rate*.

 The other pair is the *false negative rate* and its twin, the *true positive rate*.
 The true positive rate is also known as the *power*, so this section might also be titled "Power Analysis".
 For reference, we reproduce the conditional probability table here: